gfenoy/ckanext-wps/README.md

 Configuration
 -------------

-**1. Enabling Vector Storer**
+**1. Enabling CKANEXT-WPS**

-  To enable the Vector Storer Extension add this to ckan plugins in the config file :
+  To enable the CKENXT-WPS Extension add this to ckan plugins in the config file :

-        ckan.plugins = vectorstorer
+        ckan.plugins = wps_preview

 **2. CKANEXT-WPS config options**